-Wheat is one of the most used cereals in Turkish cuisine.
-A nutritious and satiating cold wheat soup that will refresh the hot summer days, colored with yoghurt and fresh mint, is also a good alternative for vegetarians.
-Bon Appetit!
+Wheat is one of the most used grains in Turkish cuisine.
+Cold wheat soup, which will refresh you on hot summer days, is nutritious and filling, and colored with yoghurt and fresh mint, is also a good alternative for vegetarians.
+Enjoy your meal!

 Rinse the wheat, soak it overnight and boil it in 4-5 glasses of water.
 Cook slowly over low heat so that it simmers.
 Do not use a whistle.